 You don’t need to book in advance to have dinner in Brixton Village and the walls probably aren’t going to be painted but the food is going to be great and will set you back a lot less than most meals out in London.
-My personal favorite is the pancake place that does the best savory crepes I have ever eaten in my life.
+My personal favourite is the pancake place that does the best savoury crepes I have ever eaten in my life.

 Tate Modern and the Southbank

 The Southbank area in London, which starts just by Waterloo and the London Eye, is beautiful.
 All the way from the London Eye down to London Bridge there is a pedestrian area that goes right along the riverfront; perfect for a leisurely walk.

 There are frequently pop-up food carts and plenty of cafes to stop for a drink along the walk.
 And the best part is, if you keep going for about 15 minutes you’ll hit the Tate Modern.

 Housed in what is not the most attractive of buildings, the Tate Modern comprises floor after floor of modern art of varying styles.
 What’s even better is that all of their standard exhibitions are free so you can go in, walk around and soak up all the great art without having to pay a penny.
 At all times there will be an exhibition or two by guest artists which you do have to pay to see but you are under no obligation to go to them if you’re looking to save money.
 I also have a bit of a thing for the gift shop there where I always get sucked into buying a lot of postcards of the art.